apify/apify-docs/sources/platform/console/billing.md

 _This option is available only if you are on a subscription plan_.

-You can extend your subscription plans with add-ons, like extra proxies, actor memory, and more.
+You can extend your subscription plans with add-ons, like extra proxies, Actor memory, and more.
 Navigate to [Subscription](https://console.apify.com/billing/subscription) section in Apify Console, and click the **Buy add-ons** button to explore the available options.

 :::